 Risk-based action levels are based on a series of assumptions about exposures.
-Site-specific exposure assumptions for different land uses and laboratory testing performed to characterize the bioavailability of lead in Rico soil were considered in the development of risk-based action levels for the Rico Townsite Soils VCUP project area.
+Site-specific exposure assumptions for different land uses and laboratory testing performed to characterize the bioavailability of lead in Rico soil were considered in the development of risk-based action levels for the Rico Townsite

+Soils VCUP project area.
 In 2006-2007, CDPHE approved two risk-based action levels for Rico: an action level of 1,100 mg/kg for residential yards and an action level of 1,700 mg/kg for non-residential (e.g., commercial) sites.
 These action levels were determined to be protective by CDPHE in 2006 and 2007, respectively, and adopted for future VCUP soil remediation.
 The 1,100 mg/kg action level approved by the State with input provided by EPA for residential soil was intended to be protective for young children, including exposure to soil in their yard and other locations where lead may exist.
 Similarly, the 1,700 mg/kg action level for non-residential sites was intended to be protective for exposures to soil in areas where someone works.

 CDPHE re-evaluated the LALs adopted in 2006 and 2007 in light of recent changes to the underlying riskbased assumptions and scientific model inputs and in consideration of background soil lead concentrations in the mineralized Rico mining district as appropriate.
-To ensure the continued protectiveness of the LALs used in the VCUP, CDPHE recommended a residential LAL of 761 mg/kg (referred to in this Application as the "Residential LAL"), a non-residential LAL of 967 mg/kg (referred to in this Application as the "Public Facilities LAL"), and a recreational LAL of 4,010 mg/kg (referred to in this Application as the "Open Space LAL").
+To ensure the continued protectiveness of the LALs used in the VCUP, CDPHE provided a range of updated LALs and recommended a residential LAL of 761 mg/kg (referred to in this Application as the "Residential LAL"), a non-residential LAL of 967 mg/kg (referred to in this Application as the "Public Facilities LAL"), and a recreational LAL of 4,010 mg/kg (referred to in this Application as the "Open Space LAL").
+The State's Technical Memorandum on Risk-based Screening Levels for Lead in Soil at the Rico Townsite, Voluntary Cleanup Site, prepared CDPHE's Toxicology and Environmental Epidemiology Office (TEEO) is included herein as Appendix E.

-These LALs will be used to guide the cleanup of soil at properties in Rico, and selection of the applicable LAL for any property in the project area is based on the allowed land uses defined by the Town's zoning designations and the Overlay Zone Regulations incorporated into the RLUC ("Overlay Zone Regulations") (included as Appendix E to this Application).
+These LALs will be used to guide the cleanup of soil at properties in Rico, and selection of the applicable LAL for any property in the project area is based on the allowed land uses defined by the Town's zoning designations and the Overlay Zone Regulations incorporated into the RLUC ("Overlay Zone Regulations") (included as Appendix F to this Application).
 The Residential LAL will guide cleanup of soil at any developed property where current Town zoning allows residential use, as well as cleanup of soil on unpaved roads and alleys, and at portions of Public Facilities and Open Space properties where active play areas frequented by young children (as identified by the Town) are present or are developed in the future.
 The Public Facilities LAL will guide cleanup of soil at all other portions of Open Space properties.
 The Open Space LAL will guide cleanup of soil at all other portions of Open Space properties and the future construction of public-use recreational trails on Town-owned properties.